Constitutional Declaration of the Syrian Arab Republic: Protests

 On 14 March 2025, hundreds of Kurdish demonstrators protested the recently signed constitutional declaration in Qamishli, which they claimed failed to address the aspirations of Syria's minority populations.
-Critics feared that the extensive powers granted to the transitional president could establish foundations for renewed authoritarian governance.
+Critics feared that the extensive powers granted to the president could establish foundations for renewed authoritarian governance.
 Scrutiny was also given to the five-year transition period, with critics questioning whether al-Sharaa would adhere to this timeline given perceived breaches of previous commitments.
 The declaration's establishment of Islamic jurisprudence as the primary legislative source generated criticism from those concerned about implications for Syria's pluralistic society.

-Protesters condemned further the constitution's lack of explicit recognition of Syria's minority groups, including Kurds, Alawites, Christians, and Druze communities, which many perceived as contradicting the declaration's stated guarantee of freedom of belief and legal equality for all citizens in favor of a Sunni-dominated state.
-Demonstrators chanted slogans calling for the "downfall of al-Julani," using President al-Sharaa's nom de guerre during the civil war.
-Additional protests took place in Amuda, with protesters advocating for a "democratic and federal" governance system to allow for Kurdish state autonomy.
+Protesters condemned further the constitution's lack of explicit recognition of Syrian minorities, including Kurds, Alawites, Christians, and the Druze, which many perceived as contradicting the declaration's stated guarantees of freedom of belief and legal equality for all citizens in favor of a Sunni-dominated state.
+Demonstrators chanted slogans calling for the "downfall of al-Julani", referring to al-Sharaa's nom de guerre.
+Additional protests took place in Amuda, with protesters advocating for a "democratic and federal" governance system to allow for Kurdish autonomy.

+Democratic civil society organizations in the Tabqa Canton of the Democratic Autonomous Administration of North and East Syria organized a protest against the "Constitutional Declaration," with participation from representatives of several organizations, including unions of lawyers, farmers, teachers, and intellectuals.
+The protest was held outside their headquarters in Tabqa and concluded with a statement delivered by Ahmed Al-Ayed, a member of the Tabqa Lawyers Union, on behalf of the participating organizations.
+The statement said, "We fully reject the constitutional declaration proposed by the interim government and affirm that any outcome based on what is called the National Dialogue Conference will remain insufficient."
+It further stated that "this draft represents a reproduction of tyranny in a new form."
+The statement also criticized the draft for lacking clear mechanisms for transitional justice, which it said "further deepens the national crisis."